-With four games to play, the Indians are currently one game ahead of the Texas Rangers for the second Wild Card position in the American League.
-They are one game behind Tampa Bay for the #1 Wild Card spot.
+With four games to play, the Indians are currently one game ahead of the Texas Rangers for the second wild card position in the American League.
+They are one game behind Tampa Bay for the #1 wild card spot.
 While Cleveland gets to play the Twins, the Rangers will be hosting the Angels for four games.

 In 2012, Cleveland finished 68-94 after a massive second-half collapse.
 This year, they are 88-70 with four games to play and a playoff spot well within their grasp.
 I thought it would be interesting to check out the Cleveland roster to see how this team came together.
-It was quite interesting to see how they acquired its key 2013 contributors.
+It was quite interesting to see how they acquired their key 2013 contributors.

 2B Jason Kipnis - 2nd round in 2009

 3B Lonnie Chisenhall - 1st round in 2008

 RP Cody Allen - 23rd round in 2011

 RP Vinny Pestano - 20th round in 2006

 RF Drew Stubbs (12/11/12 - acquired from Cincinnati for Shin-Soo Choo in 3-team trade)

 IF Mike Aviles and C Yan Gomes (11/3/12 - acquired from Toronto for Esmil Rogers)

 SS Asdrubal Cabrera (7/30/06 - acquired from Seattle for Eduardo Perez)